Electronic structure, dimer physics, orbital-selective behavior, and magnetic tendencies in the bilayer nickelate superconductor La$_3$Ni$_2$O$_7$ under pressure

-First, the density-of-states (DOS) of the non-magnetic (NM) state of LNO for the Amam (AP structure) and Fmmm (HP structure) phases is shown in Figs.~\ref{Pband-dos} (c) and (d).
+{\it Electronic structures of LNO.--} To understand these broad issues, using first-principles density functional theory (DFT)~\cite{Kresse:Prb,Kresse:Prb96,Blochl:Prb,Perdew:Prl}, we studied LNO in detail.
+Here, we used the primitive unit cells to study the electronic structures of the non-magnetic (NM) state of LNO for the Amam and Fmmm phases.
 Near the Fermi level, the electronic density is mainly contributed by the Ni $3d$ orbitals hybridized with the O $p$ orbitals.
-This $p-d$ hybridization is stronger than that of the previously discussed infinite nickelate superconductor~\cite{Zhang:prb20}, indicating that O $p$ orbitals may be more important in LNO.
+This $p-d$ hybridization is stronger than that of NdNiO$_2$~\cite{Zhang:prb20}, indicating that O $p$ orbitals may be more important in LNO.
 Moreover, we also estimate the charge-transfer energy $\Delta$ = $\varepsilon_{d}$ - $\varepsilon_{p}$ to be about $3.6$ eV, slightly smaller than that of NdNiO$_2$ ($\sim 4.2$~eV)~\cite{Zhang:prb20}.
-Furthermore, this study reveals a clear tendency for the bandwidths of the Ni $3d $ bands to be enlarged upon pressure, with an increase of $\sim 22\%$ at $29.5$ Gpa~\cite{dos}, implying an enhancement of itinerant properties of the $3d$ electrons.
-This increasing bandwidth under pressure is quite similar to what occurs in pressure-induced iron ladder superconductors BaFe$_2$S$_3$\cite{Zhang:prb17} and BaFe$_2$Se$_3$~\cite{Zhang:prb18}, where the broadening of the electronic bandwidth by pressure can enhance the itinerant properties of the Fe's $3d$ electrons, resulting in superconductivity~\cite{Takahashi:Nm,Ying:prb17}.
+Figures~\ref{Pband-dos} (b) and (c) indicate that the three $t_{2g}$ orbitals are fully occupied while the two $e_g$ states are partially occupied in the Ni bilayer system.
+Furthermore, this study reveals a clear tendency for the bandwidths of the Ni $3d $ bands to be enlarged upon pressure, with an increase of $\sim 22\%$ at $29.5$ Gpa, implying an enhancement of itinerant properties of the $3d$ electrons.
+This increasing bandwidth under pressure is quite similar to what occurs in pressure-induced iron ladder superconductors BaFe$_2$S$_3$\cite{Takahashi:Nm,Zhang:prb17} and BaFe$_2$Se$_3$~\cite{Ying:prb17,Zhang:prb18}.